HTTPArchive/httparchive.org/README.md

 (Only available to maintainers)

-To push changes live to Firebase Hosting production instance:
+To push changes live to production instance:

 ```bash
 npm run deploy